circlewithamole/circlewithamole/README.md

 11. Don’t push me to do things.
 I have my own boundaries, and I’ll block you if you cross them.

 12. I can’t multitask conversations.
-If I’m talking to someone else, just wait until I’m done.
+If I’m talking to someone else, just wait until I’m done

 DNI List: Homophobic, transphobic, misogynistic, misandrists, racist, sexist, ableist, pedophile, sexualizes minors, proshippers, political people,supporters of controversial people, Liam Plecak.

-Random facts:
+Random facts about me

-1. My interests can really vary and sometimes switch quickly, so for example, one week you’d find me liking Friday Night Funkin' and then the week after I would like Cookie Run
+- My interests change a lot.
+One week I’m obsessed with Friday Night Funkin’, and the next I’m all about Cookie Run.
+It’s chaos, but it’s fun

-2. I love music, like a lot If you’re wondering, I mostly like alternative music and punk.
-Yes, there’s a mix of other genres here and there, but this is what I mostly like
+- I love music—mostly alternative and punk, but there’s a mix of other genres in there too

-3.I fucking despise Two Times with every fiber of my being.
+- I fucking despise Two Times with every fiber of my being.
 That pretentious, condescending smile of theirs makes my skin crawl.
 I don't even know what it is about them, but every single thing about them rubs me the wrong way.
 I wish they'd just vanish into thin air, or better yet, get hit by a car or something.
 I'd take great pleasure in watching them suffer in agony #JusticeForAzure

-4. I’m a certified Asian born and living in Asia, so English isn’t my first language
+- I’m a certified Asian born and living in Asia, so English isn’t my first language

 Socials: